so-dang-cool/so.dang.cool/thinks/src/ecosystem/dependency-management-and-amazon-reflections.md

 style solution that unifies with a bias towards recency... if only the metadata was available!

+> **Note**: I've been informed that Blaze, Bazel, and Buck all have this as part of their strategy.
+Thanks Aaron Sheldon, I need to get out of my cave.

 ### And there are gotchas

 "Update when nothing changed" can only ever rise to an imperfect solution, but